pereznetworks/WeatherX/WeatherX/README.md

 A: UI
   - 1: basic header and map-controls form
   - 2: mapview container and map ReactMap core
+  - 3: scroll-bars hidden
+    - a: applied to body in index.css
+    - b: 2% bottom-margin for footer

 B: MapBox api
   - 1: Access and rendering using basic template